Cultural Differences in Business and the Impact of Culture on International Business

 - 1 Cultural Differences in Business and the Impact of Culture on International Business

-Look at the following points.
+Look at the following examples.
 I’m sure you will recognize a couple:

 - Why is the European Union struggling so much with itself and the world?